jaywasd/Meals-React/README.md

 # Meals-React
 #### A practice project done while learning react library,
-#### It has APIs integrated in it and some dishes to choose from then a cart to add user details and place an order.
+#### It has APIs integrated in it, initial page has some dishes to choose from then a cart to add user details to place an order.